wanghaisheng/responsive-landing-page-starter/content/blog/en/scrub-up-cleaning-your-php-application-with-phpstan.md

 ### Know your strategy

-While it's easy to say "use PHPStan", if you have a legacy or tech-debt-heavy application you'll want a strategy rather than just throwing things out there to see what happens.
+While it's easy to say "use PHPStan" if you have a legacy or tech-debt-heavy application you'll want a strategy rather than just throwing things out there to see what happens.
 Firstly, you'll want to acquaint yourself with the Rule Levels.

 #### Rule Levels